 - Strained relationships

 Many of us think that trauma only happens because of ‘big’ events and so we do not consider that we might be suffering from trauma.
-However, trauma can come from situations including bereavement, divorce, illness etc.
+However, trauma can come from other situation such as bereavement, divorce or illness.

 In the first instance consult your doctor who may prescribe medication to help with the symptoms in the short-term.
 If however, you continue to have long term issues then you may need to seek emotional and psychological help.

-If you decide to seek therapy, I will show you techniques to help you manage your feelings.
-These include breathing exercises, Mindfulness and EFT, or Tapping, points to reduce the emotional response that you may be experiencing.
-The techniques that you learn will become invaluable tools which will be useful to you for the rest of your life.
+If you decide to seek therapy, I will show you techniques to help you manage your feelings and reduce your emotional response.
+These include breathing exercises, Mindfulness, EFT or Tapping and Hypnotherapy.
+These techniques are great tools which you can use independently for the rest of your life.

-We can process the memories by including elements of Neuro Linguistic Programming and Eye Movement De-sensitisation and Reprocessing.
-Once the memories are processed we can deal with any remaining symptoms such as anxiety etc.
+We can also process the memories by including elements of Neuro Linguistic Programming and Eye Movement De-sensitisation and Reprocessing.
+Once the memories are processed we can deal with any remaining symptoms.